michael-milette/moodle-filter_filtercodes/README.md

 * {note}content{/note} : Enables you to include a note which will not be displayed.
 * {highlight}{/highlight} : Highlight text.
 NOTE: Must only be used within a paragraph.

+Contact Form templates

+The following tags are replaced by Contact Form templates and therefore require that you have the Contact Form for Moodle plugin installed.

+* {formquickquestion} : Adds a "quick question" form to your course.
+Form includes subject and message fields.
+Note: User must be logged in or the form will not display.

 Conditionally display content filters

 Note: {if`rolename`} and {ifmin`rolename`} type tags are based on role archetypes, not role shortnames.
 For example, you could have a role called `students` but, if the archetype for the role is `teacher`, the role will be identified as a `teacher`.
 Roles not based on archetypes will not with these tags.